glisak/Rhetos-wiki/Development-Environment-Setup.md

 If is is not possible to use Windows domain account, the Rhetos service can be set up to use ApplicationPoolIdentity in a development environment:

-1. **Skip these steps** if you are using a Windows domain account.
+1. **Skip the following steps** if you are using a Windows domain account.
 2. Modify the *RhetosAppPool* to use built-in account "ApplicationPoolIdentity", instead of the developers domain account (Advanced Settings => Identity).
 This is the default user for a new app pool.
 3. On the SQL Server add a Security => Logins => New Login... => Enter "BUILTIN\IIS_IUSRS".
 4. Open the created  login entry (BUILTIN\IIS_IUSRS) => Open "User Mapping" => Select the Rhetos database and mark the "db_owner" checkbox.
 5. If the web application fails with a file access error, set the required permissions for the IIS system accounts "BUILTIN\IIS_IUSRS" and "NT AUTHORITY\IUSR":
     * Read permissions to the RhetosServer folder.
     * Write permissions to the RhetosServer logs folder ("RhetosServer\Logs", or directly "RhetosServer" folder).
-6. Open "Rhetos\Web.config" file and set the "BuiltinAdminOverride" value to "True" (it is set by default).
+6. Open "RhetosServer\Web.config" file and set the "Security.AllClaimsForUsers" value to your username and compute name, formatted "username@computername".
+Note that your username may include the domain name prefix.

 ## Configure your text editor for DSL scripts (*.rhe)